The open-source protocol for creating interactive, data-driven blocks

 This document is a working draft

 This specification is currently in progress.
-We’ve drafting it in public to gather feedback and improve the final document.
-If you have any suggestions or improvements you would like to add, feel free to submit a PR on our Github repo.
+We’re drafting it in public to gather feedback and improve the final document.
+If you have any suggestions or improvements you would like to add, or questions you would like to ask, feel free to submit a PR or open a discussion on our GitHub repo.

 This document specifies a protocol for defining web ‘blocks’ – discrete components displayed on a web page or other application – and how they communicate with any application embedding them.